ajb5206/IP6/README.md

 3. Install [Nope Package Manager (npm)](https://www.npmjs.com/) if not already installed on your local machine.
 You can find installation instructions [here](https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js)
 4. Navigate to the directory where you will be cloning the project to
 5. Clone the project to your current directory using the following command: git clone https://github.com/ajb5206/IP6
-6. Make sure to `cd` into the the cloned project directory.
-Make sure to be in the root directory of the project
-7. Enter `git remote rm IP6` to remove the remote attached
-8. Enter `git remote add origin [your-project-url-here]`
-9. Create a `.env` file and add it to your `.gitignore` file
+6. Create a `.env` file and add it to your `.gitignore` file
-10. Push your `.gitignore` file
+7. Push your `.gitignore` file
-11. Run `npm install` in the terminal to install project environment and required dependencies
+8. Run `npm install` in the terminal to install project environment and required dependencies
-12. Run `npm run build` to create production environment
+9. Run `npm run build` to create production environment
-13. If you'd like to run project in a development server run the following: _`npm run start`_
+10. If you'd like to run project in a development server run the following: _`npm run start`_
-14. To run Lint, use the following command: `npm run lint`
+11. To run Lint, use the following command: `npm run lint`
-15. To run tests with Jest, use the following: `npm test`
+12. To run tests with Jest, use the following: `npm test`
-16. Go to [ExchanceRate-API](https://www.exchangerate-api.com/) and input your email address to get a free API key
+13. Go to [ExchanceRate-API](https://www.exchangerate-api.com/) and input your email address to get a free API key
-17. Store your API key as API_KEY in your `.env` file
+14. Store your API key as API_KEY in your `.env` file
-18. Convert Currency
+15. Convert Currency

 ## Known Bugs <a id="knownbugs"></a>